 2. Schedule Self Care

-Practicing self compassion has been shown to help mitigate feelings of depression and anxiety that come from constantly comparing ourselves to others’ seemingly perfect lives, and the corresponding ‘perfectionistic’ tendencies that we may develop as a result.
+Practising self-compassion has been shown to help mitigate feelings of depression and anxiety that come from constantly comparing ourselves to others’ seemingly perfect lives and the corresponding ‘perfectionistic’ tendencies that we may develop as a result.
 This Reuters article talks to this in more detail.

 - Make time for it – Set aside time each day to practise self-care.
 Even if it’s just a few minutes, or as long as an hour or two, make a date with yourself and do something that makes you feel good or relaxed.

 - Be prepared – Create a list of self-care activities that you enjoy, or want to try.
-Some possible options include: swimming, walking, meditating, napping, reading, rebounding, doing yoga or breathing exercises, cooking, drawing, playing sport, hanging out with pets, creative writing or ‘journalling’.
+Some possible options include swimming, walking, meditating, napping, reading, rebounding, doing yoga or breathing exercises, cooking, drawing, playing sport, hanging out with pets, creative writing or ‘journaling’.

 - Check-in with yourself – At the start of your self-care time, take a moment or two to check in with yourself on how you’re feeling at that very moment.
 What self-care activity would work best for you at this time?

 - Learn to switch off – This can be hard, especially if you’re used to thinking life’s problems at home.
 Self-care is the time to focus only on you!
 If switching off is a challenge for you (as it is for me), try doing something that diverts your attention.
 I’m a fan of taking the dog for a walk or jumping on my rebounder.

 - Develop some quick fixes that work for you – If you’re absolutely frazzled and short on time, learn some strategies that you can focus on for just a few minutes.
 Breathing exercises and stretching are great.
 You can do them quickly and just about anywhere!